 The Paris passages are perfect for hiding from the heat in August or the cold wind in November.
 These very special places will surprise you pleasantly with their Parisian charm and calm atmosphere.
-As opposition to the super crowded popular tourist spots in Paris, the passages are not only still less popular among the tourists but also difficult to find.
-Their entrances are nestled among shops and restaurants at the facades of never-ending Parisian classical buildings.
+As opposed to the super crowded popular tourist spots in Paris, the passages are not only still less popular among the tourists but also difficult to find.
+You will find their entrances hidden between shops and restaurants.

 Why Visit Paris Passages in Paris: